JWAYYED LAW

 OVI/DUI Defense in Delaware County, Ohio

-If you are facing OVI charges in Delaware County, contact Jwayyed Law LLC immediately to schedule a consultation.
-Time is critical—you have only 30 days to appeal an administrative license suspension.
-We will review your case, explain your rights, discuss potential defenses, and develop a strategy tailored to Delaware County Municipal Court procedures.
+If you are facing OVI or DUI charges in Delaware County, contact Jwayyed Law LLC immediately at (614) 285-5482.
+Time is critical — you have only 30 days from your arrest to appeal your administrative license suspension, and that deadline cannot be extended.
+We will review your case, explain all available defenses, and develop a strategy tailored to the facts of your case and the specific procedures of Delaware County Municipal Court.

 Frequently Asked Questions